NanamiNakano/mercury/README.md

    If you want to delete users, confirm with `-d` flag: `python3 user_utils.py apply -d`

+**Note** that this script does not have any validation.
+Please make sure the csv file is correct if you get errors.

 The annotations are stored in the `annotations` table in a SQLite database (hardcoded name `mercury.sqlite`).
 See the section [`annotations` table](#annotations-table-the-human-annotations) for the schema.